A Perfect Contradiction

 A Perfect Contradiction is the third studio album by English recording artist Paloma Faith, released by Sony Music Entertainment on 10 March 2014.
 Musically, the album is a pop album, with elements of R&B, jazz, soul, Motown and disco.
-The album received mixed reviews; it spawned six singles; "Can't Rely on You", "Only Love Can Hurt Like This", "Trouble with My Baby", "Ready for the Good Life", "Leave While I'm Not Looking" and "Beauty Remains"; the first two of these charted within the top 10 in the United Kingdom and "Only Love Can Hurt Like This" topped the charts in Australia.
+The album received mixed reviews; it spawned three singles; "Can't Rely on You", "Only Love Can Hurt Like This", "Trouble with My Baby".
+The first two of these charted within the top 10 in the United Kingdom and "Only Love Can Hurt Like This" topped the charts in Australia.

-On 15 September 2014, it was announced that a repackaged version of the album, entitled A Perfect Contradiction: Outsiders' Edition, will be released on 10 November 2014, postponed from the original date of 3 November 2014.
-It features three new songs as well as a rearranged version of "Changing", Faith's collaboration with Sigma.
+On 15 September 2014, it was announced that a repackaged version of the album, entitled A Perfect Contradiction: Outsiders' Edition, was set to be released on 10 November 2014, postponed from the original date of 3 November 2014.
+It features three new singles; "Ready for the Good Life", "Leave While I'm Not Looking" and "Beauty Remains".
+It also includes new songs as well as a rearranged version of "Changing", Faith's collaboration with Sigma.

 Background

-Paloma Faith had posted pictures of her recording her new album for several months on Instagram.
+Faith had posted pictures of her recording her new album for several months on Instagram.
 She then announced that her new album would be entitled A Perfect Contradiction.
 On 13 January 2014 Faith premiered the video for the album's lead single, "Can't Rely on You".
 The single was produced by Pharrell Williams, who wrote the song along with Faith.

-Paloma previewed the song "Love Only Leaves You Lonely" at a June 2013 performance in Liverpool, and has since made the song available as a pre-order preview on the iTunes Store.
+Faith previewed the song "Love Only Leaves You Lonely" at a June 2013 performance in Liverpool, and has since made the song available as a pre-order preview on the iTunes Store.
 The song "Only Love Can Hurt Like This" was premiered in a stripped back acoustic version on Amazon, and the song was later performed at a Burberry fashion show in February 2014.
 90-second previews of all the songs were made available in February 2014 on iTunes, before Faith streamed the album on SoundCloud via Nylon a few days before the album's release.
-The album's release was promoted with appearances on various UK radio and TV shows, including a performance on the final of The Voice UK Series 3.

-Writing
+Composition

+Musically, the album is a pop record that blends elements of R&B, jazz, soul, Motown, and disco.
+While it maintains the retro-soul influences found in Faith's earlier work, A Perfect Contradiction introduces a more polished production style, drawing from 1970s soul and disco.
+The album features doo-wop-inspired tracks and slower ballads, as well as rhythm-focused arrangements that mark a shift from the ballad-driven approach of Fall to Grace.
+Across the record, Faith explores a sound that remains rooted in classic pop traditions, while incorporating a broader range of upbeat, vintage-inspired styles.